datosh/datosh.github.io/content/post/k8s_home_lab_2025_00/index.md

 ## Setting up a network bridge

-As I want to easily access the VMs from my home network, I will create a bridge interface on my host system.
+As we want to easily access the VMs from our home network, we will create a bridge interface on our host system.
 We will declare the additional interface in our netplan configuration.

 ```yaml